drgimatt/cypressTest/README.md

 - **QA-Practice** : A Practice test to understand the way to invoke radio buttons and checkboxes for Cypress

 - **SauceDemo** : Like the Automation Exercise, this also tests the ability of the user to purchase items from the website.
 It uses the normal user credentials.

+- **DataTables** : A Practice test that assesses the functionality of an example table

 - **HTTPBin** : A Practice test that uses the cypress-plugin-api to make a simple GET request and expects a response code of 200